bwa6/Improved_NBA_Prediction_with_BayesianNetworks_and_SQL/README.md

 4. Create_NBA_training_data.ipynb

-This Jupyter Notebook creates training data based on different variables described above and saves the resulting data frames into the train_data folder.
+This Jupyter Notebook creates training data based on the five variables listed above and saves the resulting data frames into the train_data folder.